1 • US Grout Ultrafine VX extends the application of economical cementitious grouts over a broad range of soil types.

 The key to effective soils permeation is this: particle size and rheology.
 Not viscosity.
 Particle size and rheology determine a grout’s ability to penetrate and properly disperse in soil.

 The erroneous practice of tweaking the viscosity of a standard cementitious grout to amp injectability doesn’t work.
-It results in lower compressive strength and water bleed-off during crystallization, riving the grout seal with porous, interconnected wormholes and resulting in an undesirable density matrix.
-As referenced above, the remarkable success of US Grout Ultrafine VX in the sand column tests at the Geotechnical Grouting Conference is a direct result of the ultrafine particle size and the rheological properties designed into the grout formulation.
+It results in lower compressive strength and water bleed-off during crystallization, riving the grout seal with porous, interconnected wormholes and resulting in a poor, undesirable density matrix.
+As referenced above, the remarkable success of US Grout Ultrafine VX in the sand column tests and in the field is a direct result of the ultrafine particle size and the rheological properties designed into the grout formulation.

 Not only do our cementitious grouts attain impressive soil permeation rates, they can do so even when using a reduced water-to-cement ratio that can achieve a compressive strength of over 8000 psi.